Many associate cholesterol fats with poor dietary soundness, but there are benefits to this waxy-substance that often go unmentioned.

-Plant-foods are free from cholesterol and typically higher in soluble fibre content.
-This means they can help to reduce the amount of LDL (bad) cholesterol.
+Plant foods are free from cholesterol and typically rich in soluble fibre content.

-- Exercise for 30 minutes, five times a week has been associated with reduced LDL and supported HDL.
+- Exercise for 30-minutes, five times per week, has been associated with reduced LDL and supported HDL.

-- Avoid tobacco as smoking can reduce HDL (the 'good' guy) and thus increase LDL.
+- Avoid tobacco as smoking can reduce HDL and increase LDL.

-- Make dietary improvements such as including more whole plant-based foods, reducing saturated fats, sugars and processed foods can improve cholesterol issues.
+- Making dietary improvements such as including whole plant-based foods, reducing saturated fats, sugars, and processed foods can improve cholesterol issues.

-- Limit alcohol as much as possible - ideally altogether.
+- Limit alcohol as much as possible - ideally all together.